davidxxxcc/EthereumBasic/introduction-to-ethereum.md

 **Gas**

 Given that Ethereum is a distributed platform, there must be a way to limit the resources available to a given smart contract, otherwise it could starve the whole network’s computing power.
 Gas solves that issue by fixing a cost for every instruction executed in the EVM.
 One important thing, is that every transaction is sent to the network with a “gas budget”.
 If it runs out, the transaction will fail but still gets mined into the blockchain.

+##### Who receives this Gas ether that we spend on every transaction

+The nodes that mine the blockchain.
+It is payment for processing the transaction.
+It will also help prioritize processing though I am not sure if this is in place yet.
+Miners would process transactions paying a higher rate for gas before transactions paying a lower rate.
+So, you could pay to get your transactions mined faster.

 **Ether \(ETH\)**